doum-vigeant-nventive/WhatChatThinking/README.md

-# WhatChatThinking
+# What Chat Thinking?

-Small Flutter demo for the Women Techmakers Montreal IWD 2024
+Small Flutter demo app.
+The user selects the emotion of the cat (sassy Rafiki) corresponding to the image.

+At the end, a Score screen is the displayed.